jpawelczak/vpa-demo/README.md

 Learn more about [Troubleshooting OOM events in GKE](https://docs.cloud.google.com/kubernetes-engine/docs/troubleshooting/oom-events).

-# Forcing recreation for Mem adjustments
+# Forcing container restart for Mem adjustments

-If you have a workload that requires recreation during Mem adjustment, you can specify that aspect in container's `resizePolicy`:
+If you have a workload that requires container restart during Mem adjustment, you can specify that aspect in container's `resizePolicy`:
 ```
 apiVersion: apps/v1
 kind: Deployment